Raynoxis/ShareHousePlan/README.md

         "coordinates": [86, -105]
       },
       "properties": {
-        "name": "Salon 1",
+        "name": "Kitchen 3",
-        "floor": "RDC",
+        "floor": "floor1",
         "type": "html",
-        "data": "Warning on the number of lights in this room !!!"
+        "data": "Be careful with the number of lights (suspension type) <br> so as not to obstruct the opening of the wall cabinet door"
       }
     },
     {